-Join Gabriel Corbett for an in-depth discussion in this video Using the eDrawings app for iOS, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Using the eDrawings app for iOS, part of Learning eDrawings.

 Wouldn't it be great to be sitting on the beach and reviewing design files on your iPad?
 Guess what?
 Leave the laptop at home and anywhere you are, including the beach, or any other office location, you can comment on e-drawings just like you were sitting in your office.
 It's all possible and in fact very easy.
 We can also leverage the power of cloud based storage for access to all these files on the go.
 To get started, let's go ahead and launch the eDrawings application.
 When you first open up the software, you'll see we have several different sample files to choose from.
 I'm going to go ahead and select the loader to open it up.
 As soon as the file loads, we have the ability to move this file around by simply touching the screen and swiping your finger from left to right, or right to left where you're able to spin the model I can even move it up and down in the same manner.